-On July 17, 2009, we filed a voluntary petition for relief in order to reorganize under Chapter 11 of the United States Bankruptcy Code (the "Bankruptcy Code"), including a proposed plan of reorganization, in the United States Bankruptcy Court for the Western District of Virginia (the "Bankruptcy Court") (altogether, the "Reorganization").
+On July 17, 2009, we filed a voluntary petition for relief in order to reorganize under Chapter 11 of the United States bankruptcy Code (the "Bankruptcy Code"), including a proposed plan of reorganization, under Chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the Western District of Virginia (the "Bankruptcy Court") (altogether, the "Reorganization").

-The Company, effective July 17, 2009, is operating as a "debtor in possession" under the jurisdiction of the Bankruptcy Court and in accordance with applicable provisions of the orders of the Bankruptcy Court.
+The Company, effective July 17, 2009 is operating as a "debtor in possession" under the jurisdiction of the Bankruptcy Court and in accordance with applicable provisions of the orders of the Bankruptcy Court.